MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-VI-National-Science-Foundation/part-670-Conservation-Antarctic-Animals-Plants/subpart-G-Import-Into-Export-From-United-States/section-670.34.md

 ##### § 670.34 Entry and exit ports. #####

-(a) Any native mammal, native bird, or native plants taken within Antarctica that are imported into or exported from the United States must enter or leave the United States at ports designated by the Secretary of Interior in 50 CFR part 14.
+(a) Any native mammal, native bird, native invertebrates or native plants taken within Antarctica that are imported into or exported from the United States must enter or leave the United States at ports designated by the Secretary of Interior in 50 CFR part 14.
 The ports currently designated are:

 (1) Los Angeles, California.